Dr. Haines's CV

 Board Eligible in Orthopedic Surgery,

 Passed ABOS Examination, Part 1

 American College of Spine Surgeons, First Place in Research Competition, 2013

 Alpha Omega Alpha, Epsilon Chapter of the University at Buffalo, School of Medicine and Biomedical Sciences, 2009.

 Phi Sigma Biology Honors Society, Bucknell University, 2006

 Cornell University 2005 Boyce Thompson Institute Summer Research Competition, Second Place

 Colin M. Haines, M.D.

-Hailing from the Cleveland Clinic, Dr. Haines joins the interdisciplinary spine-specialized team at Virginia Spine Institute to provide progressive treatment solutions for complex scoliosis patients, and degenerative neck and back conditions that get patients back to a pain-free lifestyle more quickly.
+Hailing from the Cleveland Clinic, Dr. Haines joins the interdisciplinary spine-specialized team at Virginia Spine Institute to provide progressive treatment solutions for degenerative neck and back conditions and scoliosis.
 He works collaboratively with in-house pain management specialists and physical therapists to provide the most comprehensive treatment plans and improved post-operative recovery.
 Recognized as the region’s Top Doctor, Dr. Haines’ treatment offerings extend to the latest non-operative treatments in the form of stem cell therapy, which utilizes the patient's own tissue to naturally stimulate healing.

 His ambition to become a physician began at a young age and was solidified when he suffered a lumbar disc herniation.
 After undergoing successful non-operative treatment, he was back on his feet and profoundly impacted by the process of healing.
 This experience fueled his desire to personally connect with patients, working together to create a tailored treatment plan that will achieve their goals for recovery.